AlexeCosmin/Project-1-Logs-Analysis/README.md

 	authors.name
 FROM articles INNER JOIN authors
 ON articles.author=authors.id;
+'''

-# create view to show only logs relevant to articles
+### create view to show only logs relevant to articles

+'''sql
 CREATE VIEW relevantlogs AS
 SELECT log.path,
 	relevant.title,
 	relevant.name
 FROM log JOIN relevant
 ON log.path=relevant.path;
+'''

-# create view to make it easier in python
+### create view to make it easier in python

+'''sql
 CREATE VIEW finalview AS
 SELECT path,
 	COUNT( * ) AS views,